Falmouth-Games-Academy/comp110-worksheet-4/README.md

 true|true|false|false|true|true|true
 true|true|true|true|true|true|true

 *These conditions are the same, although they do not seem the same in my truth table.
 They are the same as the truth table says that x can be greater than 10, whilst also not being greater than 0 (e.g. x > 10 and not x > 0).
+Therefore, if these impossibilites were removed, both conditions would be the same.